MR-Titus02/Events/README.md

 4. What is the difference between onclick and addEventListener()? onclick allows only one event at a time while addEventListener() allows us to write multiple event hnadlers for the same event.

+7. How can you attach multiple event listeners to the same element? using addEventListner() Many times or using multiple functions at a time.